RYthaGOD/flash-mvp-v1/README.md

 ## 🚀 What is FLASH Bridge?

-FLASH Bridge is a **privacy-first cross-chain bridge** that enables seamless transfer of value between Bitcoin, Zcash, and Solana with **military-grade encryption** via Arcium Multi-Party Computation (MPC).
+FLASH Bridge is a **privacy-first cross-chain bridge** that enables seamless transfer of value between Bitcoin, Zcash, and Solana with **military-grade encryption** via Arcium Multi-Party Computation (MPC) and **institutional-grade cryptographic proofs** for regulatory compliance.

 ### ✨ Key Features